VanOns/filament-form-builder/README.md

 ### Turn of the notification and re-implement it

-You can completely disable emails send by the package by disabling `email_notification_enabled` in the config.

 You're the free to set up a listener for the `VanOns\FilamentFormBuilder\Models\Form\FormSubmissionCreated::class` event, and re-implement the email.